eerimoq/simba/examples/inet/wifi/udp/README.rst

 Overview
 ========

-Send TCP and UCP traffic between a PC and an ESP8266.
+Send UCP traffic between a PC and an ESP8266.

 The ESP8266 will automatically connect to a WiFi at startup, using given SSID and PASSWORD defines.